-The VPP recognize employers and workers in the private industry and federal agencies who have implemented effective safety and health management systems and maintain injury and illness rates below national Bureau of Labor Statistics averages for their respective industries.
+The Voluntary Protection Programs (VPP) recognize employers and workers in the private industry and federal agencies who have implemented effective safety and health management systems and maintain injury and illness rates below national Bureau of Labor Statistics averages for their respective industries.
 In VPP, management, labor, and OSHA work cooperatively and proactively to prevent fatalities, injuries, and illnesses through a system focused on: hazard prevention and control; worksite analysis; training; and management commitment and worker involvement.
 To participate, employers must submit an application to OSHA and undergo a rigorous onsite evaluation by a team of safety and health professionals.
 Union support is required for applicants represented by a bargaining unit.
 VPP participants are re-evaluated every three to five years to remain in the programs.
 VPP participants are exempt from OSHA programmed inspections while they maintain their VPP status.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.